GSA/digitalgov.gov/content/posts/2014-09-08-a-new-look-at-the-freedom-of-information-act.md

 As demand for information continues to grow, it is important to continue iterating the ways we refine the FOIA request process.
 Our effort is one of a number of [commitments](http://www.whitehouse.gov/sites/default/files/docs/us_national_action_plan_6p.pdf) towards creating a more open, transparent government.
 We will explore how to supplement the work that has already been done by creating tools to improve the online FOIA requests process by designing for the user.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/18f-blog-optimized-Freedom-of-Information-Act-FOIA-site-on-mobile-phone-tumblr\_inline\_nbchu3jVlB1salf0l.jpg" alt="An illustrative prototype running on a mobile device (the logo in the photo is not a live URL)" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/18f-blog-optimized-Freedom-of-Information-Act-FOIA-site-on-mobile-phone-tumblr\_inline\_nbchu3jVlB1salf0l.jpg" alt="An illustrative prototype running on a mobile device (the logo in the photo is not a live URL)" %}

 We are exploring building tools that: